marckean/marcseparation/_docs/36-alex_parenting.md

 ### No structure

 Alex came from a broken family and never had proper structure growing up.

   - Her Dad was dead when she was a teenager
   - Her Dad broke up with the Mum and moved out when Alex was six years old
-  - Her Mum was very much hands-off / [Laissez-faire](https://www.encyclopedia.com/children/applied-and-social-sciences-magazines/laissez-faire-parents) parenting
+  - Her Mum had a very [Laissez-faire](/marcseparation/alex_parenting/#alexs-parenting-style) / permissive parenting style

 My kids need structure, then need to learn routine, rules, values & authority and this is exactly what I can provide.